chasmani/piecewise-regression/paper/paper.md

 It is not necessary to know the underlying mathematics to use the package.
 We follow here the derivation by Muggeo [@muggeo2003estimating].
 The general form of the model with one breakpoint is

 \begin{equation}
-    y = \alpha x + c + \beta (x-\psi) H(x-\psi) \,,
+    y = \alpha x + c + \beta (x-\psi) H(x-\psi) + \zeta \,,
 \end{equation}

-where we are trying to fit the gradient of the first segment, $\alpha$, the intercept of the first segment, $c$, the change in gradient from the first to second segments, $\beta$, and the breakpoint position, $\psi$. $H$ is the Heaviside step function.
+where given some data, $x$, $y$, we are trying to estimate the gradient of the first segment, $\alpha$, the intercept of the first segment, $c$, the change in gradient from the first to second segments, $\beta$, and the breakpoint position, $\psi$. $H$ is the Heaviside step function and \zeta is a noise term.
 This cannot be solved directly through linear regression as the relationship is non-linear.
 We can take a linear approximation by a Taylor expansion around some initial guess for the break-point, $\psi^{(0)}$,

 \begin{equation}
     y \approx \alpha x + c + \beta (x - \psi^{(0)}) H (x - \psi^{(0)}) - \beta (\psi - \psi^{(0)}) H(x - \psi^{(0)}) \,.
 \end{equation}

 This is a linear relationship and we can find a new breakpoint estimate, $\psi^{(1)}$, through linear regression.
 We iterate in this way until the breakpoint estimate converges, at which point we stop the algorithm.
-The same method can be used with multiple breakpoints, taking a multivarite Taylor expansion around initial guesses for the breakpoints.
+The same method is used with multiple breakpoints, taking a multivarite Taylor expansion around initial guesses for the breakpoints.

 # Acknowledgements